seokhh10/Readme_Helper/Readme.md

   * [Test](#test)
   * [Questions](#questions)

+  ## Features

+- **User Prompts**: Collects user input through the command line using the Inquirer package.
+- **Dynamic README Creation**: Generates a README file based on the provided inputs.
+- **Template-Based**: Ensures consistent and professional formatting for all README files.
+- **Customization**: Users can tailor the content to fit the specific needs of their project.

   ## Installation

   To use the Professional README Generator, you need to have Node.js installed.
-Follow these steps to install and set up the project: 1. **Clone the Repository** 2. **Install Dependencies**  Use npm to install the necessary packages, including Inquirer. -npm install Ensure you install the specific version of Inquirer: -npm i inquirer@8.2.4
+Follow these steps to install and set up the project:

+1. **Clone the Repository**:
+   git clone:  git@github.com:seokhh10/Readme_Helper.git
+   cd Readme_Helper

+2. **Install Dependencies**:
+   Use npm to install the necessary packages, including Inquirer.
+   -npm install
+   Ensure you install the specific version of Inquirer:
+   -npm i inquirer@8.2.4

   ## Usage